codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 The icon for a resource node identifies the type of Kubernetes resource it represents.
 For general information on K8s resources, see [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.

-#### Current State Tree view
+#### View modes for application resources

-Below is an example of an application's Current State in Tree view, with the root node, the application itself, expanded to display all resources.
+The Current State tab supports Tree and List view formats.

-The Tree view is designed to impart key information at a glance.
-Review the sections that follow for pointers to get to what you need in the Tree view.
+* Tree view (default): A hierarchical, interactive visualization of the application and its resources.
+Useful for complex deployments with multiple clusters and large numbers of resources.

 {% include